CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ### 4.4 Task 2.B: Protecting the Internal Network

-In this task, we will set up firewall rules on the router to protect the internal network192.168.60.0/24.
+In this task, we will set up firewall rules on the router to protect the internal network 192.168.60.0/24.
 We need to use the FORWARD chain for this purpose.
 The directions of packets in the INPUT and OUTPUT chains are clear: packets are either coming into (for INPUT) or going out (for OUTPUT).
 This is not true for the FORWARD chain, because it is